How Does Chemotherapy Work

 Doctors have over 100 different drugs available when treating cancer patients with chemotherapy.
 Traditionally, medical professionals administered chemotherapy via injection or intravenous infusion.
 However, recent medical advances have developed chemotherapy drugs that patients can manage through pills or liquids.

 There are many ways to use chemotherapy in cancer treatment.
-The most popular method is to create drugs that attack the DNA in cells, so they self-destruct.
+The most popular method is to create drugs that attack the DNA in cells so they self-destruct.
 For example, methotrexate treats breast, head, neck, and some blood cancers.
 It’s effective because it blocks a key enzyme that is a building block for DNA.

 Other chemotherapy drugs bind themselves to DNA to lock the double helix, preventing it from unwinding and creating new copies.